openpublishoperation/devops-learn-pr/docs/index.md

                         </div>
                         <div class="cardText">
                             <h3>Learn DevOps</h3>
-                            <p>DevOps is the union of people, process, and products to enable continuous delivery of value to our end users.
-Essential DevOps practices include agile planning, continuous integration, continuous delivery, and monitoring of applications.
-To get started with DevOps on Azure, read the <a href="https://docs.microsoft.com/en-us/vsts/deploy-azure/?view=vsts">docs here …</a></p>
+                            <p>DevOps is the union of people, process, and products to enable continuous delivery of value to our end users.</p>
                         </div>
                     </div>
                 </div>